manufitoussi/dev-web-server/readme.md

   "baseDir": "./dist/test-pages",
   "delay": 0,
   "endPointsFilePath": "./api-proxy/api.js",
-  "withCORS": "true"
+  "withCORS": true
 }
 ```

 ## Definition of the API endpoints file

 The API endpoints can be defined in a [NodeJS] script file.
 It has to export a `JavaScript` hash object.
-Each one of its properties is endpoint declaration: the key is the URL part string and the value is a `function` to execute.
+Each one of its properties is endpoint declaration: the key is the URL part string before the endpoints root url (default: `/api`) and the value is a `function` to execute.

 ### Endpoint function